InsanityBot/insanitybot-v2/.github/pull_request_template.md

-**What issues are fixed in this Pull Request** Mention isses if appropriate
+**What issues are fixed in this Pull Request** Mention issues if appropriate

 **Changes made to code** You must describe this in as much detail as possible